 MIRI Time Series Observation Pipeline Caveats

-Unique features of the JWST calibration pipeline for time-series observations (TSOs) with the MIRI instrument, and caveats for users, are described in this article.
+Unique features of the JWST Science Calibration Pipeline for time-series observations (TSOs) with the MIRI instrument, and caveats for users, are described in this article.
 Users should also refer to the TSO pipeline overview for characteristics and caveats that are common to all instruments.
 This information reflects the status for the JWST pipeline version 1.4.6.

 This article highlights some aspects of the JWST calibration pipeline for MIRI, in particular those where the treatment of TSO exposures differs from "regular" MIRI exposures.
 It is important also to highlight that early in the mission our understanding of the observatory performance is evolving quite rapidly, and changes to calibration procedures are expected.

 The information presented covers all 3 of MIRI's modes that are available for TSOs: imaging, slitless low-resolution spectroscopy, and medium-resolution spectroscopy.

 Stage 1 processing for LRS, MRS and imaging